 Sleep Studies Paid Me $12K to Chill in My PJs for 11 Days

-Turns out several million people in the United States suffer through sleepless nights, which many researchers agree greatly affects overall health.
+Several million people in the United States regularly suffer through sleepless nights, which many researchers agree greatly affects overall health.
 Numerous hospitals dedicate entire divisions to studying sleep — and they’re willing to pay you several thousand dollars just to watch you nap.

 When you find a sleep center near you, you’ll usually see multiple studies running simultaneously.
 You won’t qualify for all of them, but you may qualify for more than you think.